 Take a boat ride around the Hin Sam Glur

 If you want to feed your Instagram account with photos that will have all your followers praising you, then a boat ride around the Hin Sam Glur is must.
 The Him Sam Glur is three giant rock formations coming out of the lake and creating an extraordinary appearance.
 In Thai, the name of the rocks translates to “three brothers rocks” or “three friends rocks.”
-All the three gigantic rocks are identical in appearance and stand tall side by side as if whispering or talking to each other.
+All three gigantic rocks are identical in appearance and stand tall side by side as if whispering or talking to each other.
+Travellers love spending time by the beautiful Thailand lakes for a wonderful escape.

 Stay in a Floating Bungalow